 Green Bay Trail is a 6.5 mile moderately trafficked point-to-point trail located near Wilmette, Illinois that offers the chance to see wildlife and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Rugged walking / bike path directly alongside the Metra train tracks.
 If you like no changes in elevation, this path is for you.